simonmonk/squid/README.md

-squid
+Squid
 =====

-Python Library for teh Raspbery Squid RGB LED
+A Python library to drive the Raspberry Squid RGB LED.